QChASM/AaronTools-docs/source/tutorials/zmat.rst

                 dihedral = np.radians(vars[line_items[6]))
                 geom.change_dihedral(a0, a1, a2, a3, dihedral, fix=4, as_group=False)

-For a given atom, we start by placing that atom in a random position (this avoids accidentally having co-linear atoms, which will trip up `angle` and `dihedral`)
+For a given atom, we start by placing that atom in a random position to avoids accidentally having co-linear atoms.
-We then use the AaronTools functions `change_distance`, `change_angle`, and `change_dihedral` to set the distance, angle, and dihedral values as specified in the Z-matrix, taking care to move only the newly added atom.
+We then use :py:meth:`AaronTools.geometry.Geometry.change_distance`, :py:meth:`AaronTools.geometry.Geometry.change_angle`, and :py:meth:`AaronTools.geometry.Geometry.change_dihedral` to set the distance, angle, and dihedral values as specified in the Z-matrix, taking care to move only the newly added atom.
 That's it!

 For completeness, we can also remove any dummy atoms (X) and then center and place the molecule in a reasonable orientation, then print the resulting coordinates in XYZ format: